 Post completion of our proposed expansion plans, the new unit is expected to have an estimated installed capacity of 622,896 Sq.
 M/ annum and is expected to be operational from FY 2023-24 onwards.
 Consistent with our past practices, be the capacity of the Proposed Facility will increased in a phased manner to ensure the optimum utilization.
-Also see, "Objects of the Offer" on pages 110 of this DRHP.
+For further information, please see the chapter titled "Objects - Government Approvals" beginning on page 123 of this RHP.